deridray/twitch_auto_responses/README.md

-# make auto responces from your name!
+# make auto responses from your name!
-this script allows you to configure auto-responces in your twitch chat, and it will responce to it from your name!
+this script allows you to configure auto-responses in your twitch chat, and it will response to it from your name!
 ![example](https://github.com/user-attachments/assets/d703c0a6-0a93-4287-a173-6297e055a9d4)
 ## preparation
 you need to install `python`and `python-pip`. you can do this with this command: